canonical/object-storage-integrator/azure_storage/README.md

 ## Instructions for Usage
-1. First off all, deploy the `azure-storage-integrator` charm as:
+1. First of all, deploy the `azure-storage-integrator` charm as:
     ```
     juju deploy azure-storage-integrator
     ```